 Reading books to younger kids or playing games can be fun as well.
 Be sure to talk to the older child about how to be nurturing and helpful to the little ones.
-This should be a positive, bond-building experience and not an opportunity to be bossy.
-Also reward them or at least acknowledge how helpful older kids have been to you.
-Otherwise, this could become a negative.
+It should be a positive, bond-building experience and not an opportunity to be bossy.
+Also, reward them or at least acknowledge how helpful older kids have been to you.
+Otherwise, this could have a negative effect.

 05Working in Your Home Business

 Of course, this depends on your business.
 Get creative!
 Think about what you do and what skills your kids have.
 Could they take photographs for you?
 Could they write or edit for you?
 Is repetitive data entering or coding they could do with a little training?

 Think about what things are worthwhile for improving your productivity in the long run but not good for it in the short run.
 For instance, you would like to have a spreadsheet detailing all your client's contact information that is currently on little scraps of paper.
 An older child could do this for you.
 If you are asking them to do real work, then you should pay them in real money.
 It's only fair, and it will ensure you have enthusiastic workers in the future.